 And we'll cover how to synthesize what you've read, write it up, and get a nicely formatted Word or PDF document with perfect citations that you can send to others.

-There will also be four live workshops where we will discuss the video lectures, you'll be able to ask questions, and where Prof. Joel Chan, who invented the discourse graph extension, will join us.
+You will also get access to the recordings of four live workshops where we discuss the video lectures and where Prof. Joel Chan, who invented the discourse graph extension, joined us.

 Note: Cite to Write is free for Roam Scholars.
 Please contact Roam's support for a special link.